lammps/lammps/doc/src/replicate.rst

   .. parsed-literal::

-       *bbox* = only check atoms in replicas that overlap with a processor's subdomain *bond/periodic* = use a different algorithm that correctly replicates periodic bond loops
+       *bbox* = use a bounding-box algorithm which is faster for large proc counts *bond/periodic* = use an algorithm that correctly replicates periodic bond loops

 Examples
 """"""""